 Sausage Stuffing Recipe FAQs

-• Salt and pepper.
-Don’t forget the power of salt and pepper in such a simple dish; a little goes a long way!
-The amount you’ll need will certainly vary depending on the saltiness of the sausage, sourdough bread, and chicken stock or broth you use.
+1. Salt and pepper.
+Don’t underestimate the impact of salt and pepper in a simple dish; a little goes a long way!
+The amount you need will vary depending on the saltiness of the sausage, sourdough bread, and broth you use.

 No!
-We want this particular stuffing recipe uncovered so crispy edges and sides can form.
+You want this particular stuffing recipe uncovered so crispy edges and sides can form.

 Process shots of recipe-- images of the bread being added in and it all being transferred to a pan and it being baked